-Note: The Company recovered (bought back) restricted stocks for employee departure and issued new shares for employees exercising options, resulting in an increase in the outstanding shares to 48,357 thousand shares.
+Note: The Company recovered (bought back) and cancelled restricted stocks for employee departure, issued new shares after employees exercised employee stock options and new restricted employee stocks and creditors requested to exchange convertible bonds, resulting in an increase in the outstanding shares to 62,036 thousand shares.
 Therefore, the Company adjusted the shareholder's dividend yield and rationing ratio.

-Please refer to Note 6(18) for details on employees' compensation and remuneration to directors.
+Please refer to Note 6(16) for details on employees' compensation and remuneration to directors.